ECFR Alumni · Visiting Fellow

 Areas of expertise

-African Union, African Peace and Security Architecture (APSA), IGAD, regional security and geopolitics, state-building, nation-building, democratization & social movements in the Horn of Africa.
+African Union, African Peace and Security Architecture (APSA), IGAD, regional security and geopolitics, state-building, nation-building, democratisation & social movements in the Horn of Africa.

 Lulie studied at the London School of Economics and Political Science specialising in nationalism and democratisation, and also holds degrees from UPEACE-IPSS and Addis Ababa University.